arjun-1402/Task-1-Data-Cleaning-Preprocessing/README.md

 Files Included:
 Titanic-Dataset.csv: This is the raw dataset used for analysis.
 It contains information about passengers on the Titanic.

-Titanic_Preprocessing_Analysis.ipynb: The Jupyter Notebook file that implements the data preprocessing steps, including:
+TASK 1 DATA CLEANING AND PREPROCESSSING.ipynb: The Jupyter Notebook file that implements the data preprocessing steps, including:

 Handling missing values (mean/median imputation)